We explain what the SA900 form covers and why it matters for families managing an estate or a trust.

 Situations HMRC flags as requiring a return (including “untaxed” income)

-- Rental income from a let property
+- Rental income from a property held in trust or within the estate

-- Dividend income from shares
+- Dividend income from shares or investment funds

 Information to gather before you start your return